PEER-SUPPORT PROGRAM NIGHTS

 10- to 13-year-olds

-Groups consist of between 6-9 child participants along with 2-3 volunteer facilitators.
-Small peer groups ensure a safe environment for each person to share his/her feelings and memories with others who have similar experiences and emotions.
+Groups consist of 6-9 youth participants along with 2-3 volunteer facilitators.
+Small peer groups ensure a safe environment for each person to share their feelings and memories with others who have similar experiences and emotions.

-Our program is a preventative one which helps to alleviate and eliminate the negative consequences of unresolved grief within our community.
+Our program takes a preventative approach aiming to alleviate and eliminate the negative consequences of unresolved grief within our community.
 Our programming accomplishes the following:

 Minimizes the negative consequences of unresolved grief such as truancy, substance abuse, depression, anxiety, distrust, and inability to form significant relationships.

-Prevents misinterpretation of the behaviors of grieving children by educating parents/ caregivers.
+Prevents misinterpretation of the behaviors of grieving children and teens by educating parents/caregivers.
 We provide the adults present in the lives of grieving children with information and tools that help to facilitate the grieving process at home and/or school.

 Enhances the child or teen’s well-being throughout their grief journey and their development into adulthood.